GaryZ88/ArduinoGotchi/README.md

 ![Circuit Diagram](../main/images/circuit_diagram_01.png)

 ### License
-Tamagotchi4Arduino is distributed under the GPLv2 license.
+ArduinoGotchi is distributed under the GPLv2 license.
 See the LICENSE file for more information.